wandb/edu/rag-advanced/README.md

 This repository contains the code for the [RAG++ : From POC to Production course](https://www.wandb.courses/courses/rag-in-production).

+**LLM-friendly Resources**
+To help learn with ChatGPT etc, full text concatentation of the entire course transcript and course notebooks [can be found here](https://github.com/wandb/edu/tree/main/rag-advanced/resources#llm-friendly-resources)

 # Course Overview

 Practical RAG techniques for engineers: learn production-ready solutions from industry experts to optimize performance, cut costs, and enhance the accuracy and relevance of your applications.